XRPLF/xrpl.js/docs/index.md

 *orderbook.* counter | object | A currency-counterparty pair, or just currency if it's XRP options | object | *Optional* Options to determine what to return.
 *options.* ledgerVersion | integer | *Optional* Return the order book as of this historical ledger version.
+*options.* ledgerVersion | string | *Optional* Return the order book as of this historical ledger version.
 *options.* limit | integer | *Optional* Return at most this many orders from the order book.

 ### Return Value